Easter is a time of new beginnings and is traditionally accompanied by a big, delicious dinner and a basket full of chocolate and sweet treats.

 Tips for Parents

 All of the candy and overindulging can make it challenging for children with diabetes.
 Encourage children to focus on the Easter egg hunt rather than all the sweets.
 Candy isn’t what makes an Easter egg hunt fun—it’s the thrill of searching for the hidden gifts in the morning!
 Instead of putting Easter candy in the eggs, focus on other small gifts instead.
-For younger children, you can include Easter stickers or dress-up jewelry.
+For younger children, you can include stickers, temporary tattoos, pencil erasers, tiny toys.
 For older children, you can include money, gift cards, nail polish, makeup.
 Easter baskets can include small stuffed animals, books, bubbles, games, to replace some of the sweets.

 Your child can still indulge in some sweets this Easter if you help them splurge smartly.
 It’s a special occasion after all.
 Choosing chocolate-based treats over jelly beans can help reduce glucose spikes.
-Look for chocolate with higher amounts of cocoa because the sugar and fat content is often lower.
+Look for chocolate with higher amounts of cocoa because the sugar and fat content may be lower.
 For high cocoa solids content, dark chocolate is usually a good pick.

 You could also consider baking some treats to put into your child’s Easter basket—this will allow you to control the amount of sugar that goes into your child’s basket.

-Keep in mind that moderation is key.
-Get the facts about these sugary foods to help you figure out how your child can work a small portion of it into their meal plan for the day without disrupting their blood glucose levels.
+Remember, moderation is key.
+Get the carb facts about sweet treats to help you figure out how your child can work a small portion of it into their meal plan for the day without disrupting their glucose levels.

 Have a happy, healthy Easter!